openid/SIOPv2/openid-connect-self-issued-v2-1_0.md

 Note: Further processing steps are required if the authentication response contains verifiable presentations - see [@!OIDC4VP].

+## Security Considerations

+### Invocation using Custom Schema {invocation-using-custom-schema}

+Usage of custom schemas as a way to invoke a Self-Issued OP may lead to phishing attacks and undefined behavior.

+Custom schema is a mechanism offered by Mobile Operating System providers.
+If an application developer registers custom schema with the application, that application will be invoked when a request containing custom schema is received by the device.

+Any malicious app can register the custom schema already used by another app, imitate the user interface and impersonate a good app.

+When more than one Self-issued OP with the same custom schema has been installed on one device, the behavior of Self-Issued OP is undefined.

 ## Privacy Considerations

 ### Selective disclosure and un-linkable presentations